Just when Stetson Bennett looks like the walk-on, he puts on another legendary performance - NewsBreak

 Just when you've typed out the story that sends him off into his post-college journey, lauding him for his career as a Bulldog while demeaning him for having the worst game of his Georgia career at the worst of times, Bennett pulls off a stunner that reels you back in and makes you believe that the walk-on miracle quarterback really is one of the best Bulldogs to ever wear the uniform.

-"You're right, I was playing like crap there for a little bit in the second half," a mentally fatigued Bennett said in Georgia's locker room as he cut tape off his ankles while being pulled away to do interviews in Mercedes-Benz's press room following the Bulldogs' 42-41 win.
+"You're right, I was playing like crap there for a little bit in the second half," a mentally fatigued Bennett said in Georgia's locker room as he cut tape off his ankles while being pulled away to do interviews in Mercedes-Benz's press room.
 "I don't know, man.
 That was special though.
 That was crazy.
 Nuts."

 More Peach Bowl: UGA's quest for second straight national title continues after comeback win vs. Ohio State